 For many years I was the online safety lead at Lincolnshire County Council, raising initiatives across all schools, police, the voluntary sector and others with positive outcomes and a significant increase in online safety awareness

-I became a CEOP Ambassador in 2008, which was a great starting point, but the world is changing rapidly, technology is diversifying at an extraordinary rate and almost all behaviours are now enacted online.
-So whilst online safety is predominantly about safeguarding, the wider aspects of behaviour and wellbeing are really starting to come to the fore which take into account more emotional, behavioural and usage aspects of technology.
+I work very closely with Lincolnshire Police and the detectives within the POLIT team (see HERE and HERE).
+I became a CEOP (Child Exploitation and Online Protection Centre) Ambassador in 2008, which was a great starting point, but the world is changing rapidly, technology is diversifying at an extraordinary rate and almost all behaviours can be enacted online.
+So whilst online safety is predominantly about safeguarding, the wider aspects of citizenship, behaviour and wellbeing must also be a focus.

-I am an associate member of the UK Council for Internet Safety (UKCIS) and I also partner with other companies and charities who share the same ethos as me in order to spread the word that online safety is something that can be positive and empowering.
+I am a founding member of the Association for Adult and Child Online Safety Specialists (AACOSS), an associate member of the UK Council for Internet Safety (UKCIS), and I also partner with other companies and charities who share the same ethos as me in order to spread the word that online safety is something that can be positive and empowering.

-I work with hundreds of schools nationally and internationally and speak at a range of national conferences, but I also like to get involved with projects on behalf of other companies and charities to assist in areas they may not specialise in, which includes reviewing new products on the market to advise on online safety or safeguarding issues, writing whitepapers or articles on a range of different subjects, or to get involved and advise on new educational initiatives.
+I work with hundreds of schools nationally and internationally and speak at a range of national conferences, but I also like to get involved with projects on behalf of other companies and charities, such as the NSPCC and their Net Aware service and Internet Matters, to assist in areas they may not specialise in or give advice, which includes reviewing new products on the market to advise on online safety or safeguarding issues, writing whitepapers or articles on a range of different subjects, or to get involved and advise on new educational initiatives.